activitypods/activitypods/docs/src/content/docs/app-framework/backend/handling-permissions.md

   order: 5
 ---

-## `PodPermissionsService`
+In Solid, permissions are handled through a standard called [Web Access Control](../../architecture/authorization.md#web-access-control-wac) (or WAC).

+## Adding or removing WAC permissions

-To easily get, add or remove permissions from a Pod, the app can use the [`PodPermissionsService`](../../reference/pod-permissions-service).
+To add or remove permissions from a Pod, the app can use the [`PodPermissionsService`](../../reference/pod-permissions-service).

 ```js
 await ctx.call('pod-permissions.add', {